 You still have your car.
 You can still drive it.
 You can even race.
-Just like the head of Palo Alto’s GM High Tech Innovation division does. (shout out to Frankie James)
+Just like the head of Palo Alto’s GM High Tech Innovation division does.
+She loves driving – you can too. (shout out to Frankie James)

-Ok, one day we will be autonomous, totally.
-But not yet.
+Ok, one day we will be autonomous, (almost) totally.
+But not yet, not totally for a long time.
+In the future the power cars of today will be available for pleasure driving.
 Before we get there, you will be taken to the airport in a self driving vehicle.

 I can’t be sure I’m 100% correct but close to it.
 I don’t want you to worry that you are less than a man if you aren’t driving.
 Just learn a few key words and you’ll be as complex and manly as can be – lidar, sensors, camera, last mile problem…go ahead, try it.
 Dude, you will be cool and I don’t care how young or old you are.